AlexRasch/VirusTotal-Desktop-Widget/README.md

 Disclaimer: This application/widget is not a substitute for a antivirus software.
 It only provides an additional layer of security by scanning files with multiple antivirus engines.
 You should always use a reputable antivirus software on your system and keep it updated.

 ## Features
--Autostart support
+- Autostart support
--Customizable settings (Work in Progress)
+- Customizable settings (Work in Progress)
--Display RAM and CPU usage information
+- Display RAM and CPU usage information
--Light-weight application that does not use any third-party libraries -Perform file scans using the VirusTotal API
+- Light-weight application that does not use any third-party libraries
+- Perform file scans using the VirusTotal API
--Secure API Key Storage with DPAPI encryption (no plaintext storage) -User-friendly and minimalistic desktop widget
+- Secure API Key Storage with DPAPI encryption (no plaintext storage)
+- User-friendly and minimalistic desktop widget
--"Send To" integration for easy file submission to VirusTotal
+- "Send To" integration for easy file submission to VirusTotal

 ## Requirements
 - Windows 10 or Windows 11